RenderKit/openvkl/doc/api.md

   cell.
 This method avoids discontinuities at refinement level boundaries at the cost of performance

+Gradients are computed using finite differences, using the `method` defined on the sampler.

 Details and more information can be found in the publication for the implementation [3].